BitBagCommerce/SyliusBlacklistPlugin/README.md

 doctrine:schema:update --dump-sql
 ```

-If the list only includes changes for updating the database by adding 'fraud_status,' you can use:
+If the list includes only changes for updating the database by adding 'fraud_status' you can use:

 ```bash
 doctrine:schema:update -f
 ```

-If there is other changes make sure that will not destroy your database schema.
+If there are another changes, please make sure they will not destroy your database schema.

 ## Functionalities